-An advertisement from a Siamese newspaper reads:
+An advertisement from a Siam

-"The news of English, we tell the latest.
+An advertisement from a Siamese newspaper reads: "The news of English, we tell the latest.
 Write in perfectly style and print earliest.
 Do a murder get commit we hear and tell of it.
 Do a mighty chief die, we publish it, and in borders of somber.
 Staff has each one been college, and write like the Kipling and the Dickens.
 We circulate every town and extortionate not for advertisements.
 Buy it."